apache/iceberg-rust/CONTRIBUTING.md

 cargo 1.69.0 (6e9a83356 2023-04-12)
 ```

-#### Install docker
+#### Install Docker or Podman

-Currently, iceberg-rust uses docker to set up environment for integration tests.
+Currently, iceberg-rust uses Docker to set up environment for integration tests.
+Podman is also supported.

-You can learn how to install docker from [here](https://docs.docker.com/get-docker/).
+You can learn how to install Docker from [here](https://docs.docker.com/get-docker/).

 For macos users, you can install [OrbStack](https://orbstack.dev/) as a docker alternative.

+For podman users, refer to [Using Podman instead of Docker](docs/contributing/podman.md)

 ## Build